 Fighting to stay together can be considered very romantic.
-When it comes down to it, however, is it really worth it to fight for a love whose days could be numbered?
+When it comes down to it, though, is it really worth fighting for a love whose days could be numbered?

-Perhaps the situation is that your partner abuses you, but you can withstand being by their side because you want the relationship to continue.
+Perhaps the situation is that your partner abuses you, but you put up with it because you want the relationship to continue.

-When there is a struggle it becomes clear that something isn’t going well, but you might be reluctant to accept it.
-You try to break down a wall that has formed between you.
+When there is a struggle it becomes clear that something isn’t going well.
+However, you might be reluctant to accept it.
+You insist on trying to break down a wall that has formed between you.

-Struggling to stay together is a significant effortIt’s important to keep in mind that fighting to stay together can be a huge waste of energy.
-You’re putting all of your time and effort into a relationship that shows signs of collapse.
+Struggling to stay together is a real effortIt’s important to keep in mind that fighting to stay together can be a huge waste of energy.

-It’s also possible that your partner lives far away, however, and it seems like it will never change.
+It’s also possible that your partner lives far away, and distance is making things difficult.
 Nevertheless, there you are at the bottom of the crevasse, still hopeful and with unrealistic expectations.

-Love seems to justify almost anything and there’s a powerful belief associated with it: you must fight and endure for love.
+Love seems to justify almost anything and you think you must fight for love.
 But is this really true?

 Discover: The characteristics of toxic love

-If the relationship is long distance and it seems like you’ll never stay together in the future, how long will both of you continue to maintain the unrealistic hope that things will move forward?
+Maybe the relationship is long distance and it seems like you’ll never get together for good.
+How long will both of you continue to maintain the unrealistic hope that things will move forward?

-It might seem like today we are handed a relationship instead of having to work for it.
+It might often seem like we are handed a relationship instead of having to work for it.
 It isn’t always that way, however.

-Fighting for a relationship should never be misunderstood as, “I have to put up with my partner abusing me, disrespecting me, or humiliating me,” or “I have to put up with them being unfaithful.”
+When we fight for a relationship we should never have to put up with our partner abusing, disrespecting, or humiliating us.
+Neither should we have to put up with infidelity.

-No. There are things in a relationship that must be endured but it never means that one person is allowed to make the other suffer.
+There are things in a relationship that must be endured but it should never mean that one person is allowed to make the other one suffer.

-In these situations both of you have to make the effort because the relationship is moving forward and there are circumstances outside your control.
+In these situations both of you have to make the effort because the relationship needs to move forward and there are circumstances outside of your control.

-If the other person is causing you pain, however, why are you putting up with it?
+However, if the other person is causing you the pain, why are you putting up with it?
 To let them destroy you?

-Maybe, you forget that love isn’t everything and love can’t do everything.
+However you mustn’t forget that love isn’t everything and love can’t do everything.
 You can fall in love with someone who winds up hurting you, but it doesn’t mean you have to put up with it.

-Remember: You come first.
-After all, your happiness is the most important thing and if you’re fighting for nothing it’s time to stop the self-deception and throw in the towel.
+Remember that you come first.
+After all, your happiness is the most important thing and if you’re fighting for nothing then it’s time to stop the self-deception and throw in the towel.